n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmopenhuggingfaceinference.md

 ## Node parameters

-**Model**: the model to use to generate the completion.
+* **Model**: Select the model to use to generate the completion.

 ## Node options

-* **Custom Inference Endpoint**: endpoint URL.
+* **Custom Inference Endpoint**: Enter a custom inference endpoint URL.
-* **Frequency Penalty**: increase this to reduce the chance of the model repeating itself.
+* **Frequency Penalty**: Use this option to control the chances of the model repeating itself.
+Higher values reduce the chance of the model repeating itself.
-* **Maximum Number of Tokens**: the completion length, in characters.
+* **Maximum Number of Tokens**: Enter the maximum number of tokens used, which sets the completion length.
-* **Presence Penalty**: increase this to increase the chance of the model talking about new topics.
+* **Presence Penalty**: Use this option to control the chances of the model talking about new topics.
+Higher values increase the chance of the model talking about new topics.
-* **Sampling Temperature**: controls the randomness of the sampling process.
+* **Sampling Temperature**: Use this option to control the randomness of the sampling process.
 A higher temperature creates more diverse sampling, but increases the risk of hallucinations.
-* **Top K**: the number of token choices the model uses to generate the next token.
+* **Top K**: Enter the number of token choices the model uses to generate the next token.
-* **Top P**: use a lower value to ignore less probable options.
+* **Top P**: Use this option to set the probability the completion should use.
+Use a lower value to ignore less probable options.

 ## Templates and examples